Turtle Meaning and Symbolism

 In Polynesian Culture

-A particular turtle represented the war god “Tu” in this tribal culture and as such, tattoos sporting turtles were often worn by them before going for battles.
+A particular turtle represented the war god “Tu” in this tribal culture and as such, tattoos sporting turtles were often worn by them before going to battles.

 In Celtic Culture